CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 1. Generate a new variable, `deathperc`, which is the percentage of deaths in each state.
 (Remember that `deathrate` is deaths per 10,000.)
 2. The average age of all Americans in 1980 is roughly 30.11 years of age.
 [Generate a categorical](#conditional-variable-generation) with four values as described before, with appropriate [value labels](data-management.html#label-values).
-    - "Significantly below national average": `medage` equal to 26.20 or less
+    - Significantly below national average: `medage` equal to 26.20 or less
-    - "Below national average": `medage` greater than 26.20 and less than or equal to 30.10.
+    - Below national average: `medage` greater than 26.20 and less than or equal to 30.10.
-    - "Above national average": `medage` greater than 30.10 and less than or equal to 32.80.
+    - Above national average: `medage` greater than 30.10 and less than or equal to 32.80.
-    - "Significantly above national average": `medage` greater than 32.80.
+    - Significantly above national average: `medage` greater than 32.80.
 3. What is the death rate in [each of those four categories](#by-and-bysort)?
 (You can use `summarize` to obtain the means.)
 Does there appear to be any pattern?
 4. What state has the [lowest](#sorting) death rate?
 The highest?
 The lowest average age?
 The highest?